 4. PC hard drive – 3.5 inch SATA

 Laptop drives are an inch narrower than PC drives.
-IDE is an old interface whereas SATA has been predominant in the last 5 years or so – an IDE drive has two rows of pins whereas a SATA drive has two flat connectors.
-If you are unsure which type of interface your hard drive has, compare the it to the pictures of a SATA and IDE drive here.
+IDE is a very old interface now whereas SATA has been predominant in the last 7 years or so – an IDE drive has two rows of pins whereas a SATA drive has two flat connectors.
+If you are unsure which type of interface your hard drive has, compare it to the pictures of a SATA and IDE drive here.

 How To Copy Files From A Dead Computer

 - Take the hard drive out of the dead computer.